-The Council is in the process of working on other discretionary grant schemes for businesses which may not qualify for the below grant.
+A list of available schemes is below and we are also in the process of working on other discretionary grant schemes for businesses.
 We will publish details here and on social media as soon as possible.
 We will not be able to respond to individual queries at this time.

 See guidance on how to manage your business safely.